Steve Smith Sr.: 2006 season

 After suffering a hamstring injury and developing an ingrown toenail in training camp before the 2006 season, Smith returned to the field after missing two weeks of action.
-Smith was double covered frequently but still managed to battle through that and injuries to finish the year with 83 catches for 1,186 yards and 8 touchdowns.
+Smith returned in Week 3 and had seven receptions for 112 yards in a 26–24 win over the Tampa Bay Buccaneers.
+He had eight receptions for 189 yards and a touchdown in Week 6 against the Baltimore Ravens, a 23–21 win.
+In the following game, he had eight receptions for 126 yards in a 17–14 loss to the Cincinnati Bengals.
+In Week 10, against the Tampa Bay Buccaneers, he had eight receptions for 149 yards and a touchdown in a 24–10 win.
+In Week 17, against the Panthers, he had two receiving touchdowns in a 31–21 win.
+Smith was double covered frequently but still managed to battle through that and injuries to finish the year with 83 catches for 1,186 yards and eight touchdowns.
 He was also invited to the 2007 Pro Bowl, his second Pro Bowl in a row and third overall.
 His contract ran up after the season.
 On March 1, he signed an extension.

 2007 season

 By May 4, he signed a new extension worth $45 million for six years.
-Smith started 15 games for the Panthers during their 2007 season, and led Carolina with 87 catches, 1,002 receiving yards, and 7 touchdowns despite playing with four different starting quarterbacks due to injury to starting quarterback Jake Delhomme.
+He started out the season with seven receptions for 118 yards and a touchdown in a 27–13 win over the St. Louis Rams.
+He had eight receptions for 153 yards and three touchdowns in a Week 2 loss to the Houston Texans.
+He had ten receptions for 136 yards and one touchdown in a 25–10 road win over the Arizona Cardinals.
+He had nine receptions for 137 yards and a touchdown in Week 16 against the Dallas Cowboys.
+Smith started 15 games for the Panthers during their 2007 season, and led Carolina with 87 catches, 1,002 receiving yards, and seven touchdowns despite playing with four different starting quarterbacks due to injury to starting quarterback Jake Delhomme.